-There are three major variants of grief, expected grief, unexpected grief and complicated grief.
+There are three major variants of grief,

-Expected Grief vs Unexpected Grief
+Expected and Unexpected Grief

 When we know a change is coming, we begin to come to terms with that change prior to the actual change happening.
 Our process of change continues through the change, but the impact is frequently lesser than for unexpected or complex grief.